U.S.-BRUNEI RELATIONS

 Bilateral Representation

-The U.S. Ambassador to Brunei is Daniel Shields; other principal embassy officials are listed in the Department's Key Officers List.
+Principal embassy officials are listed in the Department’s Key Officers List.

 Brunei maintains an embassy in the United States at 3520 International Court, NW, Washington, DC 20008; tel.
 202-237-1838.

-More information about Brunei is available from the Department of State and other sources, some of which are listed here:
+More information about Brunei is available from the Department of State and other online sources, some of which are listed here:

 CIA World Factbook Brunei Page